The Most Underrated Places in France – According to Travelers

 Memorial for the Lafayette Escadrille (Marnes-la-Coquette) – Also noted for the interesting town.

-Greek temple ruins in Enserune – Overlooking a circular field; described as “impressive.”
+Greek temple ruins in Enserune – Overlooking a circular field; impressive.

 Apocalypse Tapestry + Jean Lurçat Museum (Angers) – For tapestry lovers.